 1. Microscopy: Does your protocol require the use of a dissecting or stereomicroscope for performing a complex dissection, microinjection technique, or something similar?
 No

-If Yes, can you record movies/images using your own microscope camera?

-If your protocol involves microscopy but you are not able to record movies/images with your microscope camera, JoVE will need to use our scope kit.

-If your microscope does not have a camera port, the scope kit will be attached to one of the eyepieces and you will have to perform the procedure using one eye.

-If a dissection or stereo microscope is required for your protocol, please list all shots from the script that will be visualized using the microscope (shots are indicated with the 3-digit numbers, like 2.1.1, 2.1.2, etc.).

-Click here to list microscope shots, using the shot numbers from the protocol section of the video script.

 2. Software: Does the part of your protocol being filmed include step-by-step descriptions of software usage?
 Yes

-If Yes, we will need you to record using screen recording software.

-We recommend using the screen capture program OBS.
-JoVE’s tutorial for using OBS Studio is provided at this link: https://review.jove.com/v/5848/screen-capture-instructions-for-authors?status=a7854k

-As these files are necessary for finalizing your script, please upload all screen-captured video files to your project page as soon as possible.

 3. Filming location: Will the filming need to take place in multiple locations?
 No

-If Yes, how far apart are the locations?

 To ensure that your script can be filmed in one day, the protocol sections are cumulatively restricted to 55 shots (shots are the 3-digit numbers like 2.1.1, 2.1.2…etc)